 Safe Environment Practices:

-- A Criminal Background Check is required for all personnel, volunteer and paid, before interaction in programs with minors.
+- A Criminal Background Check is required for all personnel, volunteer and paid, before interaction in programs with minors or vulnerable adults.

-- All personnel involved in programs with minors, must attend a comprehensive training program for adults.
+- All personnel involved in programs with minors or vulnerable adults, must attend a comprehensive training program.
 The program includes recognizing and reporting signs/possible signs of abuse.
 Continued training includes monthly bulletins for all priests, deacons, lay employees and volunteers working with children or vulnerable adults.

-- The Virtus safe environment program, is conducted for children in all parishes.
+- The VIRTUS safe environment program, Teaching Safety–Empowering God’s Children, is conducted for children in all parishes and schools.
 Children learn how to identify and report inappropriate conduct.
-Age appropriate materials include touching safety; safe friends and adults; boundaries; telling someone who is trusted; recognizing risky adult behavior sometimes known as “grooming”; Internet safety; and creating and following family rules.
+Age-appropriate materials include touching safety; safe friends and adults; boundaries; telling someone who is trusted; recognizing risky adult behavior sometimes known as “grooming”; Internet safety; and creating and following family rules.

-- Both the diocese and parishes are required to keep accurate records on training and background checks.
-All volunteers who work with children, in any capacity, and all paid staff are trained through the Virtus program.
-Parishes are required to keep records of youth attendance of safe environment lessons and to visibly post materials in the parish instructing parishioners how to effectively report abuse/suspicion of abuse.
+- Both the diocese and parishes/schools/ministries are required to keep accurate records on training and background checks.
+All volunteers who work with children, in any capacity, and all paid staff are trained through the VIRTUS program.
+Parishes and schools are required to keep records of youth attendance of safe environment lessons and to visibly post materials in the parish instructing parishioners how to effectively report abuse/suspicion of abuse.

 - The Diocese of Helena has established a Diocesan Response Team to conduct immediately the initial investigation of any allegation of sexual abuse received by the diocese.
 As stated in the Charter for the Protection of Children and Young People, “Dioceses will have a competent person or persons to coordinate assistance for the immediate pastoral care of persons who claim to have been sexually abused as minors by clergy or other church personnel.”